Mavis Gallant: Personal life

 Gallant was born in Montreal, Quebec, the only child of Albert Stewart Roy de Trafford Young, a Canadian furniture salesman and painter who was the son of an officer in the British Army, and his wife, Benedictine Wiseman.
-Young died in 1932 of kidney disease, and his widow soon remarried and moved to New York, leaving their daughter behind with a guardian.
+Young died in 1932 of kidney disease while Gallant was away at boarding school, but she was told her father had gone on a trip to England.
+His widow soon remarried and moved to New York, leaving their daughter behind with a guardian.
 Gallant did not learn of her father's death for several years and later told The New York Times: "I had a mother who should not have had children, and it's as simple as that."

-Gallant was educated at 17 public, private, and convent schools in the United States and Canada.
+Gallant was educated at seventeen public, private, and convent schools in the United States and Canada.
 She spent most of the years 1935–1940 in and around New York City, the setting for many of her earlier stories.

 She married John Gallant, a Winnipeg musician, in 1942.
 The couple divorced in 1947.
 According to Gallant's biographer, the marriage was "briefer than the dates suggest since her husband was in the armed forces overseas for much of the time".